kintone/customize-uploader/README.md

 Setting has been deployed!
 ```

-In this exapmle, JavaScript and CSS Customization is set as below.
+In this example, JavaScript and CSS Customization is set as below.
 ![Example screenshot of JavaScript and CSS Customization](docs/example_setting.PNG)

 ## LICENSE